 Risk reduction by creating awareness among the population on the importance of handwashing with soap (or a 0,05% Chlorine Solution) and ‘respiratory hygiene’ at communal areas should be promoted at large scale (health facilities, schools, markets and other gathering events by training and setting up functional hand washing devices [e.g. 20 liters’ bucket with tap and HTH] while explaining communities and people at risk about Covid-19 and its impacts);

-**Provide access to critical handwashing facilities [e.g. 20 liters’ bucket with tap and HTH] including alcohol-based sanitizerswherever possible), WASH-related hygiene kits, with a focus on household, the points of entry, including schools with a focus on pre-positioning of emergency WASH supplies in the counties priortised at risk.
+**Provide access to critical handwashing facilities [e.g. 20 liters’ bucket with tap and HTH] including alcohol-based sanitizers(wherever possible), WASH-related hygiene kits, with a focus on household, the points of entry, including schools with a focus on pre-positioning of emergency WASH supplies in the counties priortised at risk.

 Risk Reduction by Social Distancing (physical distancing) will be promoted at key WASH infrastructure locations (water collection points, communal latrines, handwashing stations, markets, etc), with the minimum distance being 2 to 2.5 meters